 History of All Texas Access

 All Texas Access is an initiative directed by Senate Bill (S.B.)
 454, 87th Legislature, 2021.
 Senate Bill 454 continues the work started with S.B.
 633, 86th Legislature, 2019.
-Senate Bill 454 directs HHSC to continue working with regional groups of rural-serving LMHAs and LBHAs and monitoring their regional plans to increase access to mental health services.
+Senate Bill 454 directs HHSC to continue working with rural-serving LMHAs and LBHAs to increase access to mental health services.

-- The cost to local governments of providing services to people experiencing a mental health crisis;
+- Cost to local governments of providing services to people experiencing a mental health crisis;

-- The transportation of people served by an LMHA or LBHA to mental health facilities;
+- Transportation of people served by an LMHA or LBHA to mental health facilities;

-- The incarceration of people with mental illness in county jails; and
+- Incarceration of people with mental illness in county jails; and

-- The number of hospital emergency room visits by people with mental illness.
+- Hospital emergency room visits by people with mental illness.